tosincarik/DAPS-AI-Market/report.md

 {
   "final_recommendation": "Buy",
-  "justification": "Both the chart analyst and the news analyst present a consistent positive view on AAPL stock.
-The technical indicators from both analyses indicate a strong upward trend, supported by higher highs and higher lows.
-The concurrent RSI readings above 50 and MACD crossing suggest bullish momentum.
-Furthermore, increased trading volume during price rises confirms strong buying interest in the market.
-Given this unified perspective from both analyses, the recommendation is to buy AAPL stock.", "overall_confidence": 0.85
+  "justification": "Both the chart analyst and the news analyst indicate a strong upward trend for Apple stock.
+The technical indicators suggest momentum and positivity, with the RSI indicating strong momentum and MACD signaling bullish behavior.
+The news items further support this with positive sentiments around Apple’s strong earnings forecast and innovative products driving market interest, showing consistent alignment between technical analysis and market sentiment analysis.
+The confidence levels from both agents are high (0.85), indicating reliability in the upward momentum predicted.
+Therefore, the overall recommendation is to buy.", "overall_confidence": 0.85
 }